babab/projectpad/README.md

 # Projectpad

-Projectpad is a simple shell utility for managing git repositories and/or project directories.
+Projectpad is a shell utility for managing paths to project/git directories.

 Here is a mini screencast where the following is done: